ryanshatch/ryanshatch/README.md

 <h3 align="center" style="color: blue;">Project Access Notice</h3>

 <p align="center">
-  Some older repositories and archived project files may still contain
+  Some older repositories and archived project files still contain
-  <code>.pgp</code> files or other encrypted project assets from a previous workflow.
-I am currently decrypting and reviewing older projects as I work through them,
+  <code>.pgp</code> files or other encrypted project assets from an older workflow of mine.
+I am currently reviewing and selectively decrypting some of my older projects as I work through them,
-  and in many cases, that layer is no longer necessary.
+  and in a few cases, that layer will no longer be necessary.
 </p>

 <p align="center">
-  If you come across encrypted files in a repository and need access before I have updated it, please message me and I can prioritize that repo.
+  Therefore, if you come across any encrypted files within one of my repositories and want access to them, please dont hesitate to reach out so that I can prioritize that repo and your request.
 </p>

 <hr>